 2 sticks (or 1 cup) grass fed butter, softened

 2-3 tbsp coconut flour (start by adding 2 tbsp and allow the dough to sit for 5 minutes.
-If dough is thick enough to roll into a ball then you don’t need to add more coconut flour.
+If the dough is thick enough to roll into a ball then you don’t need to add more coconut flour.
 If it isn’t a stiff dough, then add another tablespoon of coconut flour until desired stiffness is reached.)

 - Preheat oven to 400 F.